Frederick Nicholls Crouch

 Frederick William Nicholls Crouch (30 July 1808 - 18 August 1896) was an English composer and cellist.

-Biography
+Early life and Civil War

 Crouch was born in Marylebone in the city of Westminster, in London.
 He emigrated to the United States in 1841 and eventually settled in Richmond, Virginia.
 During the Civil War, Crouch took up arms for the Richmond Grays and the 1st Richmond Howitzers, Confederacy.

+Music career

 Crouch was noted as a fine cellist, having played in the King's Theatre as well as St Paul's Cathedral in London, before relocating to the United States, but the majority of his compositions were not successful.
-His most famous song is "Kathleen Mavourneen".
-He also set a poem Donna Dear a poem by the British poet Katherine Ashton Simpson.